ChristianSi/lytspel/docs/lytspel-on-two-pages.md

 /T/ and /D/:

-* Voiceless /T/ is always «th», e.g. «thin».
+* Voiceless /T/ is always «th», e.g. «thin»
-* Voiced /D/ is usually «dh», e.g. «smuudh, wurdhi» ‹smooth, worthy›.
+* Voiced /D/ is usually «dh», e.g. «smuudh, wurdhi» ‹smooth, worthy›
 * But it remains «th» in the frequent words «aulthó, tho, than, the, then, thay, them, thair, thiss, that, thuss» ‹although, though, than, the, then, they, them, their *or* there, this, that, thus› as well as in all